nikeniks/bump-tags/README.md

 ## :gear: Working
 - The build checks for your code and based on the commit message it will determine the next tag version.
 - You can use either #major, #minor, #patch, or #none in your commit message to specify which tag version will be updated.
-- If no #major, #minor or #patch is provided in commit message then "DEFAULT_BUMP" configuration settings is selected for next tag version, by default the "DEFAULT_BUMP" is set tp #minor.
+- If no #major, #minor or #patch is provided in commit message then "DEFAULT_BUMP" configuration settings is selected for next tag version, by default the "DEFAULT_BUMP" is set to #minor.
-- For #none in commint message the pipeline only runs "generate-tags" step in build pipeline thats because I have added a condition `if needs.generate-tags.outputs.new_tag!=needs.generate-tags.outputs.tag` if this condtion fails the subsequent jobs are skipped.
+- For #none in commint message the pipeline only runs "generate-tags" step in build pipeline thats because I have added a condition `if needs.generate-tags.outputs.new_tag!=needs.generate-tags.outputs.tag`.
+If this condtion fails the subsequent jobs are skipped.
 - This is done so that the `mvn deploy` does not fail while publishing same version to github packages.
 ```
 transfer failed for https://maven.pkg.github.com/nikeniks/bump-tags/com/example/demo/0.0.0/demo-0.0.0.jar, status: 409 Conflict